dward2/BME547/Assignments/final_image_processor.md

   balancing work load among the members.
 Both team members may work on any specific issue, but the assigned team member should make sure that the issue is addressed/implemented.
-* It is suggested that your database issues describe, as best as possible, the database structure desired.
+* It is suggested that your database-related issues describe, as best as possible, the database structure desired.
 * Notify the instructor when your plan is available for review before you begin significant coding activities.